S-Dey/Udacity-Item-Catalog-Project/README.md

 # Item Catalog Project
-An Udacity Full Stack Web Developer II Nanodegree project.
+An Udacity Full Stack Web Developer II Nanodegree project developed by Subhadeep Dey.

 ## About
 This application provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit, and delete their own items.